 Her clients knew her only as Miss Price.

 The target’s dossier was open at her elbow: Matt Harwood, age 7.
 Miss Price stared out through the overlapping leaves.
 The little boy chased a pair of giggling girls in crooked circles.
-Matt’s black curls were disheveled and his cheeks red with exertion.
+Matt’s black curls were disheveled and his cheeks flushed with exertion.

 Miss Price took her rifle from the case and pulled down the slim titanium bipod.
 It was going to be a close hit; no need for the scope.
 The deed would be done and over in less than a minute.

 She looked down at the folder again.
-Under the name and photo was a list of chemicals and dates.
+Beneath the name and photo was a list of chemicals and dates.
 Miss Price ran her finger down the page and then pulled the matching box of ammunition from her case: tetanus booster.

 Published 10.09.2012 by Loose Leaf Stories